Apple Watch Medical Alert Review: 3 Good Reasons Not To Buy

 apple watch sos feature

-As of right now, the SOS feature on the Apple Watch will go directly to 911 as well as send a notification to your emergency contacts.
+Currently, the SOS feature on the Apple Watch contacts 911 directly and sends notifications to your emergency contacts.

-Although Apple Watch includes a fall detection sensor, Apple emphasizes that it is not entirely accurate and may cause false alarms.
-Upon setup, you’ll have to agree to the terms and activate it before fall detection is turned on.
+The Apple Watch includes a fall detection sensor, but Apple acknowledges that it isn’t foolproof and may trigger false alarms.
+The sensor must be manually activated during setup, and you must agree to the terms before fall detection is enabled.

 Apple Watch Fall Detection

-Having covered the medical alert industry for quite sometime, we know that affordability is a crucial element in the buying decision for people.
+Having reviewed the medical alert industry extensively, we understand that affordability is a key factor in the purchasing decision.

 apple watch series 5 watchface

-Watch subscription plan: from $10/mo + activation fees
+• Watch service plan: from $10/month + activation fees

 ProsCons

-Apple has a strong reputation and brand recognition as a premium smartphone provider.
-Apple devices are consistently rated high in quality, durability, and user-friendliness.
-The Apple Appstore also establishes high standards for apps before they’re accepted in the store.
-Apple continues to innovate and release new products to remain a leader in smartphone technology.
+Apple is well-known for its strong reputation and brand recognition as a premium smartphone provider.
+Apple products consistently receive high marks for quality, durability, and user-friendliness.
+The Apple App Store also maintains high standards for the apps it allows.
+Apple continues to innovate and release new products to stay at the forefront of smartphone technology.

 apple watch series 5 with charger

-While the Apple Watch can be used as a medical alert device, it has numerous drawbacks for being used in such a role.
-The monthly service fees for an iPhone and Apple Watch may be unreasonable for most users, especially if they require third party emergency monitoring through the FallCall app for an extra monthly fee.
-Existing iPhone + Apple Watch users may find that using it for a medical alert device is worthwhile, but others should first consider medical alert device alternatives before using an Apple Watch medical alert.
+While the Apple Watch can function as a medical alert device, it has several drawbacks in this role.
+The combined monthly fees for an iPhone and Apple Watch can be a financial burden for many, especially if additional third-party monitoring services are required.
+Existing users of the iPhone and Apple Watch might find it worthwhile to use the watch as a medical alert device, but others should explore traditional medical alert alternatives first.

 Leave a Reply